The smallest possible bimagic square using

 =12467 |

 See also this other 4th-order square: the smallest possible semi-bimagic square using distinct integers.
-It has 16 correct sums out of 16, because in this case only 20-4=16 sums are asked, "semi" meaning that the 4 sums of the 2 diagonals are not needed.
+It has 16 correct sums out of 16, because in this case only 20-4=16 sums are required, "semi" meaning that the 4 sums of the 2 diagonals are not needed.

-In August 2009, Lee Morgenstern mathematically proved that a 4th-order magic square can't be semi-bimagic:
+In August 2009, Lee Morgenstern proved mathematically that a 4th-order magic square can't be semi-bimagic:

 4x4 square... |